megazron/greenhouse-gas-emissions-monitoring-app/README.md

-# 🌱 Smart Greenhouse & CO Monitoring System
+# 🌱 Greenhouse Gas Monitoring App

 This project integrates **greenhouse monitoring** and **CO/CO₂ monitoring** with a user interface and geospatial visualization using **Google Earth Engine**.
 It provides tools for monitoring environmental parameters inside a greenhouse and mapping air quality data.